RuiVarela/rengine/README.md

 # R-Engine : Raw-Engine - 3D Framework.
 A never ending 3d engine I wrote in my spare time for a couple or years,

-I may have used code that was not mine... sorry

 ## Applications
 Since this was "fun time" code, it probably is not ready to be used in production,
 but there are a set of cool things on the engine